gchure/phd/src/chapter_01/section_03_evolutionary_adaptation.md

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Over the course of two years (while this theory was in the works), the experimental cast of characters (Stephanie L. Barnes, Nathan M. Belliveau, Manuel Razo-Mejia, and Zofii A. Kaczmarek) and I made a series of mutations in the LacI repressor that we had characterized in the work presented in Chapter 2.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Over the course of two years (while this theory was in the works), the experimental cast of characters (Stephanie Barnes, Nathan Belliveau, Manuel Razo-Mejia, and Zofii Kaczmarek) and I made a series of mutations in the LacI repressor that we had characterized in the work presented in Chapter 2.
 These mutations included three point mutations in the DNA binding domain of the repressor, four mutations in the inducer-binding domain, nine